awsdocs/amazon-eks-user-guide/doc_source/cni-metrics-helper.md

          EOF
          ```

       1. Create the role\.
+You can replace *AmazonEKSVPCCNIMetricsHelperRole\-my\-cluster* with any name you choose, but we recommend including the name of the cluster that you'll use this role with in the role name\.

          ```
          aws iam create-role \
-           --role-name AmazonEKSVPCCNIMetricsHelperRole \
+           --role-name AmazonEKSVPCCNIMetricsHelperRole-my-cluster \
            --assume-role-policy-document file://"trust-policy.json"
          ```